-However, the most common building block of an inflation-beating strategy is likely to come in the shape of inflation-linked government bonds.
-Many of the governments of developed countries issue inflation-linked bonds as a way to hedge their inflation-linked income (tax income) and provide low-cost financing.
+However, the most common building block of an inflation-beating strategy is likely to come as inflation-linked government bonds.
+Many governments of developed countries issue inflation-linked bonds as a way to hedge their inflation-linked income (tax income) and provide low-cost financing.

 An index-linked bond (ILB or ‘linker’) is typically issued by the government of a sovereign nation.
-Its cash flow is similar to that of a nominal government bond with periodic coupon payment and principal repayment at maturity.
-Coupon and principal payment, however, will grow with inflation specified by a given referenced index.
+Its cash flow is similar to a nominal government bond with periodic coupon payments and principal repayment at maturity.
+Coupons and principal payments, however, will grow with inflation specified by a given referenced index.

 Linkers are often compared against the fixed-rate government bonds (where coupons and principal do not grow with inflation) of similar maturity, where their yields are evaluated.
 The yield on a fixed-rate government bond is typically called the nominal yield, which comprises of the real yield of the bond investment together with the effect of inflation, whilst the return on linkers investment is simply just its real yield as the bond return is specified as a rate in excess of inflation.